nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Clear Statistics of Flashcard

-The clear statistics of flashcard feature will allow the user to reset the `Statistics` of the`Flashcard` specified by the given index.
+The clear statistics of flashcard feature will allow the user to reset the statistics of the flashcard specified by the given index.

 #### Implementation